Detroit–Windsor Tunnel: Construction

 Construction began on the tunnel in the summer of 1928.

-The Detroit–Windsor tunnel was built by the firm Parsons, Klapp, Brinckerhoff and Douglas (the same firm that built the Holland Tunnel).
+The Detroit–Windsor Tunnel was built by the firm Parsons, Klapp, Brinckerhoff and Douglas (the same firm that built the Holland Tunnel).
 The executive engineer was Burnside A. Value, the engineer of design was Norwegian-American engineer Søren Anton Thoresen, while fellow Norwegian-American Ole Singstad consulted, and designed the ventilation.

 Three different methods were used to construct the tunnel.
 The approaches were constructed using the cut-and-cover method.
 Beyond the approaches, a tunneling shield method was used to construct hand-bored tunnels.
 Most of the river section used the immersed tube method in which steam-powered dredgers dug a trench in the river bottom and then covered over with 4 to 20 ft of mud.
 The nine 250 ft-long tubes measured 35 ft in diameter.

-The Detroit–Windsor tunnel was completed in 1930 at a total cost of approximately $25 million (around $ in dollars).
+The Detroit–Windsor Tunnel was completed in 1930 at a total cost of approximately $25 million (around $ in dollars).
 It was the third underwater vehicular tunnel constructed in the United States, following the Holland Tunnel, between Jersey City, New Jersey, and downtown Manhattan, New York, and the Posey Tube, between Oakland and Alameda, California.

 Its creation followed the opening of cross-border rail freight tunnels including the St. Clair Tunnel between Port Huron, Michigan, and Sarnia, Ontario, in 1891 and the Michigan Central Railway Tunnel between Detroit and Windsor in 1910.

-The cities of Detroit and Windsor hold the distinction of jointly creating both the second and third tunnels between two nations in the world.
-The Detroit–Windsor tunnel is the world's third tunnel between two nations, and the first international vehicle tunnel.
-The Michigan Central Railway Tunnel, also under the Detroit River, was the second tunnel between two nations.
-The St. Clair Tunnel, between Port Huron, Michigan, and Sarnia, Ontario, under the St. Clair River, was the first.